codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

    url="/images/reporting/global-filters.png"
-   alt="Home dashboard: Global filters" caption="Home dashboard: Global filters" max-width="60%"
+   alt="Home dashboard: Global filters" caption="Home dashboard: Global filters" max-width="80%"
    %}

 ## GitOps Dashboard
 Use the GitOps dashboard to:
 1. Identify status of GitOps Runtimes and the clusters managed by the Runtimes
-1. View history of successful and failed deployments, and rollbacks to previous deployments
+1. View deployment history for the date range
-1. View the most active applications, filter by cluster to which they are deployed
+1. View the most active applications, and filter by cluster to which they are deployed
-1. Go to the GitOps Apps dashboard to further analyze the different applications
+1. Go to the GitOps Apps dashboard to further analyze specific applications

 ###  GitOps Runtimes and Managed Clusters

 Identify the health of the GitOps Runtimes and managed clusters in your enterprise.
 * Health status is displayed for both Hosted and Hybrid GitOps untimes.
-* Managed clusters are external clusters registered to GitOps Runtimes to which you deploy applications and -managed resources.
+* Managed clusters are external clusters registered to GitOps Runtimes to which you deploy applications and managed resources.

  {% include
    image.html